auth0-lab/mdl/README.md

   let issuerMDoc;
   let deviceResponseMDoc;

-  // this is what the MDL issuer does to generate a credential:
+  // This is what the MDL issuer does to generate a credential:
   {
     const document = await new Document('org.iso.18013.5.1.mDL')
       .addIssuerNameSpace('org.iso.18013.5.1', {